Copied from Hazel Hall’s blog

 The digiCC workshop roadshow is on the road again!
 Today I’m travelling to Elgin so I can co-host tomorrow’s workshop for CC and Registered Tenant Organisations members from Moray and nearby LAs.
 I’m very grateful to co-hosts Tracey Rae and Alison McLaughlin of Moray Council for all they and their colleagues have done to make this event work.

-Workshop 1 – What are the issues that matter most to you as a community councillor?
+- what issues matter most to you as a community councillor?